 It can also be viewed by pressing Command-Shift-Right Arrow, or by choosing the Preview > PHP Output > HTML Source Code menu.

 # Configuring PHP

 Whisk's General Preferences allows setting the path to the PHP binary.
-This defaults to the macOS installation location, but can be modified if you install via homebrew, MAMP, or other means.
+On macOS 12 Monterey and later, a built-in version is used.
+Prior versions of macOS use the system installation.
+The path can be modified if you install via homebrew, MAMP, or other means.

 See the PHP Troubleshooting page for more information.